Meet Our Team

-Kenan is an LGBT activist and has been working on LGBT issues for more than 10 years both in Turkey and in the United States.
+Kenan is an LGBTQ+ activist/artist and has been working on LGBTQ+ issues for more than 10 years both in Turkey and in the United States.
+Currently, he is the Director of Operations at the LGBT Asylum Project.
 He was born and raised in Gaziantep, Turkey, and moved to the U.S. in 2013.
 He enjoys being active & connected in multiple arts and community programs.
-In addition to The LGBT Asylum Project, he is an active member/artist of The San Francisco Gay Men’s Chorus, Golden Thread Productions, Drunk Drag Broadway, The Turkish-American Gezi Platform and Kaos GL (a Turkish-based LGBT nonprofit organization).
+In addition to The LGBT Asylum Project, he is a resident makeup designer for Golden Thread Productions, an active member of Drunk Drag Broadway and a singing member of San Francisco Gay Men's Chorus.

-Chava is an educator with 20-plus years of LGBTQ activism under their belt.
-They were born and raised in the Los Angeles area by two wonderful immigrant parents, but now resides in the SF Bay Area with their husband and cat.
-As Bilingual (English/Spanish) Paralegal, Chava brings their passion for immigrant rights and building strong community relationships to the table.
-In their spare time, Chava enjoys supporting the arts, playing video games, and learning to speak Italian.
+Chava has been a Paralegal with the LGBT Asylum Project since 2020 and has an extensive background in arts education.
+They have 20-plus years of LGBTQ activism under their belt and uses interchangeable pronouns (she/they/he).
+Chava was born and raised in the Los Angeles area by two wonderful immigrant parents, but now resides in the SF Bay Area with their loving husband and two energetic cats.
+As a bilingual (English/Spanish) Paralegal, Chava brings their passion for immigrant rights and building strong community relationships to the table.
+In their spare time, Chava enjoys drawing, playing board games, gardening, and practicing their Italian language skills.

 Andres Molina graduated from the University of Nevada, Las Vegas, with a degree in Marketing.
 He takes great pride working at the intersection of immigration and LGBTQ+ rights.
 As Communications Coordinator at The LGBT Asylum Project, he's looking forward to directing people to the right resources and get them the help they need.
 When he's not replying to your messages on social media, Andres directs and edits YouTube videos.
 Like and subscribe!